I MEF Change of Command Ceremony 2025

 |0

-This work, I MEF Change of Command Ceremony 2025 [Image 7 of 7], by Cpl Mary Jenni, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, I MEF Change of Command Ceremony 2025, by LCpl Jordan Searls, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.